-Municipal leaders and stakeholders within the union explained the shortcomings in the tourism sector by highlighting the inadequate infrastructure and the lack of an effective communication and marketing plan for the union, both at local and national levels, which could guide advertising and promotion of as well as investments in tourism projects.
+Municipal leaders and stakeholders within the union explained the shortcomings in the tourism sector by citing the inadequate infrastructure and the lack of an effective communication and marketing plan for the union, both at local and national levels, which could guide advertising and promotion of as well as investments in tourism projects.
+Akkar as a whole is quite absent from the national tourism map, they argued.
+They also attributed the challenges to the protracted socioeconomic crisis that affects the flow of visitors from other areas.
+Additionally, the distance between other larger Lebanese cities to Joumeh is considered a contributing factor to limited tourism.